skyturtleio/kickstart.nvim/README.md

 - [ ] autocomplete words that are in the current buffer
 - [ ] typing `<%= %>` in HEEx templates
 - [ ] not having HTML tag pairing completion in HEEx templates
+- [ ] reload Neovim without having to quit and open it back up

 ### Conveniences